Towards multiloop local renormalization within Causal Loop-Tree Duality: Introduction and motivation

 In this article, we explore a LTD-based strategy that makes use of the so-called causal representation \cite{Tomboulis:2017rvd,Aguilera-Verdugo:2019kbz,Verdugo:2020kzh,Aguilera-Verdugo:2020kzc,Ramirez-Uribe:2020hes,Aguilera-Verdugo:2020nrp,snowmass2020,Runkel:2019yrs,Capatti:2019ypt,Capatti:2020ytd} to unveil local UV counter-terms for multi-loop Feynman integrals.
 The methodology is inspired, again, in the expansion around UV-propagators but acting directly on the Euclidean space of the causal dual integrands (i.e. the integrands of the Feynman amplitudes after the application of the manifestly causal LTD).
 We used the fact that the causal dual representations has an analogous structure to the real-radiation phase-space, allowing to split the integrand in such a way that we can isolate the UV divergent contributions more efficiently.

 The outline of this article is the following.
 In Sec. \ref{sec:CausalLTD}, we briefly review the basis of manifestly causal LTD and its mathematical properties.
 Then, we discuss the generation of local UV counter-terms in Sec. \ref{sec:LocalReno}.
 We start reviewing in Sec. \ref{ssec:UVFelix} the strategy presented in Refs. \cite{Driencourt-Mangin:2019aix,Driencourt-Mangin:2019sfl}, and we explain the causal inspired-approach in Sec. \ref{ssec:CausalLTD}.
 After presenting the general formalism, we explore useful simplifications to keep the causal structure in the local counter-terms in Sec. \ref{ssec:onshellsimple}.
 In Sec. \ref{sec:Examples}, we apply our renormalization methodology to two and three-loop representative diagrams, showing a smooth convergence in the UV region.
+After discussing the results within our method, we provide a comparison with BPHZ renormalization program in Sec. \ref{sec:BPHZ}, highlighting the similarities and differences.
+Also, we include in App. \ref{app:A} an analysis about the momentum expansions leading to the UV counter-terms in both approaches.
 Finally, we present the conclusions and future research directions in Sec. \ref{sec:Conclusions}.